HyperZx2O/Translucent-Win11/README.md

-We have all seen our fair share of Windows ricing along with OG themes like Gruvbox, [Catppuccin](https://catppuccin.com/), [Dracula](https://draculatheme.com/) and much more.
-Time to feast your eyes upon a whole Translucnt Makeover of Windows, starting from changing appearance from the system level to finding alternatives to your default apps, all in one place!
+We all have seen our fair share of Windows ricing along with OG themes like Gruvbox, [Catppuccin](https://catppuccin.com/), [Dracula](https://draculatheme.com/) and much more.
+Time to feast your eyes upon a whole Translucent Makeover of Windows, starting from changing appearance from the system level to finding alternatives to your default apps, all in one place!

 > [!IMPORTANT]
 > It is advised that you go through the guide fully at least once!
 You can always come back to check out specific sections later on.